FusionAuth/fusionauth-site/site/_posts/2022-04-25-single-sign-on-with-discord.md

 {% include _image.liquid src="/assets/img/blogs/single-sign-on-discord/example-application.png" alt="Example Application." class="img-fluid" figure=true %}

-Click the "sign in" button, which will take you to your FusionAuth instance’s login screen, complete with a shiny new "Sign in with Discord"” button.
+Click the "sign in" button, which will take you to your FusionAuth instance’s login screen, complete with a shiny new "Sign in with Discord" button.
 Click this button, and you will be prompted to authorize through Discord.

 {% include _image.liquid src="/assets/img/blogs/single-sign-on-discord/discord-authorization-prompt.png" alt="Discord authorization prompt." class="img-fluid" figure=true %}